- Home

 A Brief History Of Television’s First Real Home…NBC’s Studio 3H

-In the beginning, Studio 33 was radio studio, just one of six medium sized spaces on the 3rd floor, which were about half the size of 3A and 3B.
+In the beginning, Studio 3H was a radio studio, just one of six medium sized spaces on the 3rd floor, which were about half the size of 3A and 3B.
 At the time, there were roughly 50 NBC studios in the building, but RCA had plans for 3H.

 In late 1935, two years after Radio City opened, NBC Radio Studio 3H was converted to RCA Television Studio 3H and technically, would remain an RCA domain until 1939, at which time W2XBS and this studio were put under the control of NBC Television.